For the latest news on the school’s phased reopening plans, please continue to check your emails or click here.

 Articulation of Phonemes:

 Beneath you will find videos for the articulation of phonemes.
 It is important that children become confident in each set before moving on.
 They also need to re-visit previous sets to keep the sounds fresh in their mind.
-Whilst we are working from home, please practice saying the sounds with me daily.
+Watch the videos and practise the sounds with me...

 1. Choose a sound and write some words which include that sound.